How To: Save For Retirement

 • What are your projected everyday living expenses?

-• Will you still have a mortgage?
+• Will you still have a mortgage in retirement?

-The Most Effective Ways to Save: Retirement Savings Accounts
+Ways to Save: Retirement Savings Accounts

 How To: Take Advantage of the Magic of Compounding